CrunchyData/crunchy-katacoda/basic-postgresql-devel/qjsonintro/01-json-data.md

 Now if you do:

-`\d wikipedia`{{execute}}
+`\d natural_events`{{execute}}

-PostgreSQL will show you a full description of the wikipedia table.
+PostgreSQL will show you a full description of the natural events  table.
 To see all the \ commands in PostgreSQL just do `\?` (though don't do it right now).

 You will see one JSONB column named *json_content*.
 Again we are using JSONB because it allows for indexing and search